UmangVira0/demo-repo/README.md

-# demo-repo
-Demo repository for learning github

-Some content
+# django for everyone Tutorial file